 Use the Build Event Type utility to create event types

-The Build Event Type utility (often referred to as the "Event Type Builder") leads you through the process of creating an event type that is based on an event in your search results.
+The Build Event Type utility or "Event Type Builder" leads you through the process of creating an event type that is based on an event in your search results.

 - Run a search that returns events that you want to base an event type on.